Campbell Brown (journalist): Other memberships

-Brown also serves on the boards of Success Academy Charter Schools, a New York City charter school network; Turnaround for Children, a nonprofit organization that addresses the emotional effects of poverty on children's learning environments; and the International Women's Media Foundation (IWMF).
+She is currently on the boards of the Reuters Institute for the Study of Journalism, the Board of Governors at the Paley Center for Media, and the advisory board of Success Academy Charter Schools, a New York City charter school network.

 Personal life

-A 2003 New York Times article mentioned that Brown was a smoker at the time of its writing.
+Brown was married to a Washington, D.C. real estate broker, Peregrine Roberts, for two years.

-On April 2, 2006, Brown married Daniel Samuel Senor, the former chief spokesperson for the Coalition Provisional Authority in Iraq.
-They had met in Iraq in March 2004, when Senor was spokesman for the Coalition Provisional Authority in Baghdad and Brown was one of the journalists covering his daily news conferences.
-After Senor returned to Washington in 2004, Brown called him.
-"I was wildly, wildly curious about his experience in Iraq," she later said.
-According to The New York Times, "their first date was a group dinner, with Tom Brokaw and another journalist."
-Senor and Brown married at the Beaver Creek Chapel in Beaver Creek, Colorado.
+Brown met Dan Senor in Iraq in March 2004.
+Senor was then spokesman for the Coalition Provisional Authority in Iraq and Baghdad; Brown was one of the journalists covering the war.
+According to The New York Times, "their first date was a group dinner, with Tom Brokaw and another journalist".
+Senor and Brown married at the Beaver Creek Chapel in Beaver Creek, Colorado on April 2, 2006.
 Brown converted to Judaism, her husband's faith.
-Brown's earlier marriage, to a Washington, D.C. real estate broker, had ended in divorce after two years.

 On June 24, 2007, Brown announced on Weekend Today that she and her husband were expecting their first baby.
 On December 18, 2007, Brown gave birth to their son, Eli James Senor, named after his grandfather, James Senor.

 In an August 2008 article, Brown addressed charges that her marriage to Senor, who at the time was working as an advisor for the Mitt Romney presidential campaign, represented a conflict of interest for her as a journalist.
 Brown noted that such marriages were commonplace in Washington, with NBC reporters Chuck Todd and Andrea Mitchell married to a Democratic consultant and Alan Greenspan, respectively.

 On October 27, 2008, during a guest appearance on The Daily Show, Brown announced her second pregnancy.
 On April 6, 2009, Brown gave birth to her second son, Asher Liam Senor.

 In popular culture

+Brown made a cameo as a reporter in the 1997 movie Contact.

 In 2012, Brown performed as a "broadcast journalist" in the play 8.

 Brown was portrayed by the actress and comedian Tracey Ullman in her Showtime comedy series Tracey Ullman's State of the Union, and by Kristen Wiig on Saturday Night Live.